research—07.13.2022

 Chart showing largest two-year domestic net migration as a % of population in Sunbelt cities

 Source: U.S. Census Bureau, Clarion Partners Investment Research, Q1 2022.
 Note: Total net migration growth is calculated as a % of the previous year's population and is based on the cumulative growth for 2020 and 2021.
+The analysis uses annual data from July 2019 to July 2021; 2020 is preliminary and may be revised.

 ROBUST IN-MIGRATION TO SUN BELT MARKETS